HMS Phaeton (1782): Post-war

 In 1816, Capt.
 Frances Stanfell sailed Phaeton from Sheerness, bound for Saint Helena and the Cape of Good Hope.
 She arrived at St Helena on 14 April 1816, where she delivered its newly appointed military governor, Lieutenant-General Sir Hudson Lowe, his wife, Susan de Lancey Lowe, and her two daughters by a former marriage.
 Lowe had been expressly sent to the island to serve as the gaolor of Napoleon Bonaparte, who would die there in exile in 1821.

 In April 1818, Capt.
 W. H. Dillon commissioned Phaeton.
 In the autumn of 1818 Lieutenant John Geary, who had joined Phaeton at her re-commissioning, faced a court martial.
 The charges were that he had concealed two deserters from the band of the 18th Regiment of Foot.
 More formally, the charges were: "Inveigling musicians from one of the Regiments in garrison and with practicing deception towards the officers who were sent on board to search for them."
 The board found him guilty.
 He was severely reprimanded and dismissed from Phaeton.
 Robert Cavendish Spencer, late of Ganymede, a captain on the board, thought enough of Geary to shake his hand and offer him a job in the future.
 Several years later Spencer made good on his offer.

 Phaeton went on to the East Indies.
 In October 1819 she was paid off and then recommissioned within the month under Captain William Augustus Montagu, for Halifax.
 She was paid off in September 1822.
 She was immediately recommissioned under Captain Henry Evelyn Pitfield Sturt.
 She sailed for Gibraltar and Algeciras and was paid off some three years later.

 Fate

 Phaeton was sold on 11 July 1827 to a Mr. Freake for £3,430, but the Navy Office cancelled the sale, "Mr. Freake having been declared insane."
 She was finally sold on 26 March 1828 for £2,500 to Joshua Cristall for breaking up.

 In popular media

 The Nagasaki Harbour Incident plays a role in the novel The Thousand Autumns of Jacob de Zoet by David Mitchell.
-However this depiction is highly fictionalised; the ship in the novel is HMS Phoebus, the incident occurs in 1800 and finding no Dutch ships the Phoebus of the novel bombards Dejima.
+However, this depiction is highly fictionalized; the ship in the novel is HMS Phoebus, the incident occurs in 1800 and finding no Dutch ships the Phoebus of the novel, commanded by a Captain Pellew who is considerably older than the historical figure at this time, bombards Dejima.

 The Nagasaki Harbour Incident plays a role in the novel Blood of Tyrants by Naomi Novik.
 This depiction is historical fantasy; the Japanese sink HMS Phaeton with dragons stationed at Nagasaki at the time.